 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-- Weekly reading assignments from text and outside sources ranging from 30 to 60 pages per week.
+- Weekly reading assignments from text and outside sources ranging from 30-60 pages per week.

-C. Exercises and demonstrations: Weekly exercises that may cover assigned reading and lecture topics.
-It may include T.V. news, newspapers.
+- Exercises and demonstrations: Weekly exercises that may cover assigned reading and lecture topics.
+May include T.V. news, newspapers.

 - Write a total of at least 3500 words; a minimum of five compositions (two out-of-class and three in-class), the shortest of which will be 300 words.